lora-rs/lora-rs/README.md

 ## LoRa physical layer API

-For users wishing to implement a LoRaWAN or P2P solution, the following implementation files provide the necessary context for lora-phy version 1. lora-phy version 2 includes minor API updates, as outlined in the change log, which have not been applied to Embassy yet.
+For users wishing to implement a LoRaWAN or P2P solution, the following implementation files provide the necessary context for lora-phy version 2.

 - <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/lib.rs">the API itself</a>;
 - <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/mod_params.rs">pertinent ancillary information</a>.